steqeq/0000/docs/how-to/programming_guide.rst

 ********************************************************************************

 ROCm provides a robust environment for heterogeneous programs running on CPUs and AMD GPUs.
-ROCm supports a variety of programming languages and frameworks to help developers access the power of AMD GPUs.
+ROCm supports various programming languages and frameworks to help developers access the power of AMD GPUs.
 The natively supported programming languages are HIP (Heterogeneous-Compute Interface for Portability) and OpenCL, but HIP bindings are available for Python and Fortran.